 In Solution Explorer, open the solution for your UWP app project.

-Right-click the project and choose Store->Create App Packages.
+Right-click the project and choose Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
 If this option is disabled or does not appear at all, check that the project is a Universal Windows project.

 The Create App Packages wizard appears.

-Select I want to create packages to upload to the Microsoft Store using a new app name in the first dialog and then click Next.
+Select Microsoft Store using a new app name in the first dialog and then click Next.

 If you have already associated your project with an app in the Store, you also have an option to create packages for the associated Store app.
-If you choose I want to create packages for sideloading, Visual Studio will not generate the app package upload (.msixupload or .appxupload) file for Partner Center submissions.
-If you only want to sideload your app to run it on internal devices or for testing purposes, then you can select this option.
-For more information about sideloading, see Enable your device for development.
+If you choose Sideloading, Visual Studio will not generate the app package upload (.msixupload or .appxupload) file for Partner Center submissions.
+If you only want to create an MSIX packge or bundle for non-Store distribution, then you can select this option.

 On the next page, sign in with your developer account to Partner Center.
 If you don't have a developer account yet, the wizard will help you create one.